Why Canadians Should Have Lentils in Their Pantries

 Canada is the world’s leading exporter of lentils, with Saskatchewan growing 97 percent of total Canadian production.
 While we enjoy dried or canned lentils year-round, they are harvested in late summer after they’ve ripened in their pods and dried naturally.

-Chef Michael Smith, an award-winning cookbook author and host of several TV shows on the Food Network Canada, is an advocate for simplicity and sustainability in food and cooking, so he’s a big fan of these versatile, economical and convenient legumes.
-We met up with him recently in Saskatoon (where he was playing host to the winners of the Love Your Lentils Canada contest run by Canadian Lentils, which took place in early summer).
-We delved into dishes made with locally grown lentils’a member of the pulse family’and discussed healthy eating.
+Chef Michael Smith, an award-winning cookbook author and host of several TV shows on the Food Network Canada, is an advocate for simplicity and sustainability in food and cooking.
+So, he’s a big fan of these versatile, economical and convenient legumes.
+We met up with him recently in Saskatoon, and we delved into dishes made with locally grown lentils—a member of the pulse family—and discussed healthy eating.

 Lentils pack benefits including fibre, protein and iron.
-Having a pantry with one or two varieties’green, red, black Beluga or French Green ‘Du Puy”means a myriad of recipe ideas are a ‘pulse’ away.
+Having a pantry with one or two varieties—green, red, black Beluga or French Green “Du Puy”—means a myriad of recipe ideas are a “pulse” away.
 Lentils work in everything from breakfast to baked goods.
 Our favourite way to eat them?
 In a squash salad.